Back

 Details:

-In this example, we want to get the variable M all by itself on one side of the equation.
-We do this by unraveling the equation using the order of operations backward.
+In this example, you want to get the variable M all by itself on one side of the equation.
+Do this by unraveling the equation using the order of operations backward.

 The only operation on the same side of the equation as M is multiplication.